hwolfe71/hwolfe71/README.md

 ### I'm a CS grad.
 - I’m currently doing data processing with Visual Foxpro.
-- I'm interested in chess, Linux and C
+- I'm interested in chess, Linux, C and Rust.

 <!--